StefanBonney/text-generation-datasets-platform/README.md

    - Logout and verify comments are visible but posting is disabled

 3. **User Statistics:**
+   - Login as `user1`
    - Click "Profile" in navbar to view your user page
    - Verify statistics display: datasets created, lines contributed, average lines per dataset
-   - Add lines to a dataset, refresh profile - verify "Last modified dataset" updates
+   - Add lines to a dataset, refresh profile, verify statistics update
-   - Post comments, refresh profile - verify statistics update

 ###  Setup Instructions